oreccb/vrppd/README.md

 ## References

 - [Notes](https://www2.isye.gatech.edu/~mgoetsch/cali/VEHICLE/TSP/TSP007__.HTM) from Professor Goetschalckx at Georgia Tech about TSP.
-- This section of [Urban Opoerations Reasearch book](https://web.mit.edu/urban_or_book/www/book/chapter6/6.4.12.html) from MIT had a great description of the Clarke and Wright Savings algorithm.
+- This section of [Urban Operations Research book](https://web.mit.edu/urban_or_book/www/book/chapter6/6.4.12.html) from MIT had a great description of the Clarke and Wright Savings algorithm.